mcorp/capistrano-deploy-recipes/README.md

 But sometimes wouldn't it be lovely if a simple `cap production deploy` solve it all?

-Whatching [RailsCast episode 337][3], Ryan Bates showed a simple way to achieve that.
+Watching [RailsCast episode 337][3], Ryan Bates showed a simple way to achieve that.

 Googling around we found some gems that seems to do that, but they dont